In this section you can discover more details about the Tranquility Garden, located within Stratford-upon-Avon Cemetery.

 It was in December 2012 that the embryonic idea of a Tranquility Garden was first brought to the Town Council’s General Purposes Committee.
 This additional facility within the Cemetery was thought to be of vital importance to an ever growing community, particularly as there was a need to take into account the increase in cremations, from 35% in 1960 to 75% in 2015.

 After several years of planning and hard work, Stratford-upon-Avon Town Council was pleased to officially open the Tranquility Garden on Saturday 20 May, 2017.
 The ceremony began with a short speech by the Chairman of the Cemetery Working Party, the group instrumental in spearheading the project from conception to fruition.
-To view the Garden in it's progression, please click here.

 The Chairman, Councillor Tony Jackson, expressed gratitude to all those involved in the Garden’s project, singling out in particular the Garden’s creators, local landscapers Hilary and Brian Jones from Spartacus Landscape Gardens.
 He also Additionally, he thanked Stuart Clifford from George Clifford and Son, who has worked in partnership with the Town Council, particularly in providing the granite blocks which will eventually form the iconic Walkway of Remembrance.